vieuxtemps/windows-vim-mode/README.md

 - Go one folder up: `Shift+p`
 - Cut: `x` (when not editing text)

-When the Explorer module is enabled, delete/copy/paste commands are disabled within Explorer (when not editing text) as a safety precaution.
+Safety note: when the Explorer module is enabled (which is the default), delete/copy/paste commands are disabled within Explorer (when not editing text) as a safety precaution.

 ## Normal mode - Additional commands